Ann0831/serendilang/docs/architecture.md

 This module forms part of the core architectural rationale introduced in **Section 1.3.2**.

-This module is responsible for managing all UI-related state and serves as the **single source of truth** for the front-end system.
+This module is responsible for managing all UI-related state and serves as the **source of truth** for the front-end system.

+It exposes a well-defined interface for state access and mutation, meaning that all read and write operations must be performed through its provided functions, rather than accessing the state directly.

 It leverages the **UI State Synchronization via Adapter** mechanism introduced in **Section 1.3.2** to propagate state changes to the UI layer, ensuring that rendering remains a consistent and deterministic mapping from system state.